ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/retarget.md

 ---
 We have been using `printf()` to output our message.
 A mechanism called [semihosting](https://developer.arm.com/documentation/100966/latest/Getting-Started-with-Fixed-Virtual-Platforms/FVP-debug) was used to handle this output.
 While this is supported in the FVP, it would not be available on real hardware (without a debugger being present), and so execution would simply stop when the `HLT` instruction that is used by the debugger/FVP to detect semihosting is executed.

-We will modify the example to send output to the UART serial port of the FVP.
+We will modify the example to send output to the [PL011 UART](https://developer.arm.com/documentation/ddi0183) of the FVP.

 You can check if you are using semihosting by importing the symbol `__use_no_semihosting` to your project (see later).
 The linker will now throw an error for any functions that use semihosting.
 ```